stripe/veneur/README.md

 Veneur is currently a work in progress and thus should not yet be relied on for production traffic.

-# TODO

-* Allow for percentiles with more than 2 decimal precision (i.e. .999)

 # Usage
 ```
 venuer -f example.yaml